nmattei/cmps3140/_projects/project4.md

 #### Measures of Utility

 We want to investigate different functions we can use to maximize the happiness or **utility** of all the guests at the wedding.
-We will investigate three different measures of utility.
+We will investigate two different measures of utility.
 For more in-depth details of welfare and happiness see H. Moulin, [*Fair Division and Collective Welfare*](https://mitpress.mit.edu/books/fair-division-and-collective-welfare), MIT Press, 2004.

 Let *AtTable(t)* denote the set of people seated at table *t*, *Pref(i)* is the set of people *i* prefers to sit with, and *GuestAt(i)* is the table that *i* is seated at.